-I wish I had the iron-clad solution to this problem to help so many people.
-Since our civil rights are (fortunately) very strong in the United States, unless an individual is legally proven incompetent (a difficult process, but especially hard at the beginning stages of dementia), they cannot be forced to do/not do anything against their will – unless, of course, it's something illegal.
+I wish I had the iron-clad solution to this problem.
+So many people are dealing with parents who want so badly to remain independent but won’t accept the necessary help that will allow them to do just that.
+Since our civil rights are (fortunately) very strong in the United States, unless an individual is legally proven incompetent (a difficult process that is especially hard at the beginning stages of dementia), they cannot be forced to do anything against their will.

-The best way to increase the odds of a parent accepting help later in life is by starting end-of-life conversations early, and long before health and rational thinking start to deteriorate.
-When a parent's "Third Act" wishes have been discussed openly for years (and documented with living wills, trusts, durable powers of attorney for Health and Financial, etc.), when the time comes, the transition is less traumatic.
+The best way to increase the odds of a parent accepting help later in life is by starting conversations about long-term care early on—long before their health and cognitive function start to decline.
+When a person’s wishes have been discussed openly for years (and properly documented with living wills, trusts, and powers of attorney), the transition is far less traumatic when they must be acted on.

-The problem is that so many people never get up the nerve to broach such a sensitive subject, or every time they try, the parent gets mad, goes into denial, makes silly "senior moment" jokes, and nothing ever gets resolved.
-If this sounds like your situation and you’ve been procrastinating and avoiding "The Conversation," realize that when your parent does reach the crisis point and you have to step in, you have a lot of "convincing time" ahead of you.
+The problem is that so many people never get up the nerve to broach such a sensitive subject, or every time they try, the parent gets mad or goes into denial.
+Either way, nothing ever gets clarified or resolved.
+If this sounds like your situation and you’ve been avoiding having “The Talk,” realize that when a crisis like Paul’s strikes and you have to step in, you’ll have a lot of last-minute convincing to do.

 Take a moment to remember when you were the child.
 Wouldn’t your parent(s) have done everything in their power to keep you safe, no matter how much you protested?
 As hard as it is, you have to accept that your roles have been reversed.
 You are now the responsible party who must persist in making sure your loved ones are safe.

 When you know in your heart that your parent(s) cannot remain safely in their home any longer, don’t let demands, protests and pleas cloud your better judgment.
 You know what they need.
 Don’t let them end up a sad statistic by waiting for a middle-of-the-night phone call about a broken hip, medication overdose or car accident.
 These things happen all the time.